-2.1 The report to the Business Infrastructure and Growth Committee on the 14th January, Appendix 2, sets out the background, reasoning and benefits of adopting a Social Value Strategy in the disposal of housing and regeneration sites.
+2.1 The report to the Business Infrastructure and Growth Committee on the 14th January, set out the background, reasoning and benefits of adopting a Social Value Strategy in the disposal of housing and regeneration sites.
+A follow-on report was taken to the Corporate Policy and Resources Committee on the 19th January who agreed to recommended to Full Council that the Social Value Strategy is adopted when bringing regeneration sites to the market.